toIndeXX/DWARF/readme.md

 ## What were your motivation to create this?

-A lot of companies, government agencies and more were affected by information security spying from other people, in final - they got their important information leaked.
-We developed DWARF in order for people check their IPS/IDS systems and be protected from that type of RMS attacks that can happen on any company or government structure around the world.
+A lot of companies, government agencies and more were affected by spying using different types of software by other people, in final - they got their private information leaked.
+We developed DWARF in order for people to check their IPS/IDS and be protected from that type of RMS attacks that can happen on any company or government structure around the world.

 ## Communication technique that is being used in DWARF